innotrade/enapso-graphdb-client/README.md

 Node.js client for fuseki to easily perform SPARQL queries and update statements against your RDF stores, your OWL ontologies or knowledge graphs in Node.js applications.
 The client implements the handling of prefixes, a convenient error handling and an optional transformation of SPARQL result bindings to CSV and TSV files as well as to JSON resultsets that can easily be processed in JavaScript.

+Get the latest version of Apache jena Fuseki for free at https://jena.apache.org/download/index.cgi.
+After successfully downloading the zip folder of apache jena fuseki unzip the downloaded folder.
+To run the server of apache jena fuski and it work correctly you need to configure the shiro.ini file available in folder `Apache_Jena_Fuseki=> run=> shiro.ini`.
+Open the file comment the 26 line where it restricted to localhost `/$/** = localhostFilter` just need to add `#` in start of this line and save the file.
+Now to run the apache server, you need to go to apache folder and run the batch file of apache-server.bat you will see a command prompt open and your server will be start on `localhost:3030` port.

-**The following demo1 for fuseki require a running fuseki instance on localhost at port 3030.
-To run the demo you need a dataset name Test in fuseki server.**
+**The following demo2 for fuseki require a running fuseki instance on localhost at port 3030 for which you need to a create a dataset name Test on fuseki server for which you need to go `localhost:3030` click on manage datasets=>add new dataset**
-Get the latest version of Apache jena Fuseki for free at https://www.ontotext.com/products/graphdb/.

 **This project is actively developed and maintained.**
 To discuss questions and suggestions with the enapso and GraphDB community, we'll be happy to meet you in our forum at https://www.innotrade.com/forum/.